jintaoguan/EPI-Java/chapter06/ProblemSet_06.md

 ###Problem 6.14
 Check whether a 9*9 2D array representing a partially completed Sudoku is valid.
 Specially, check that no row, column, and 3*3 2D subarray contains duplicates.
 A 0-value in the 2D array indicates that entry is blank; every other entry is in [1,9].

+###Problem 6.15
+Implement a function which takes a 2D array A ad prints A in spiral order.